iAmmar7/poc-c2c/README.md

 This will help identify potential limitations when integrating a Click-to-Call widget on third-party platforms.

+## Results

+The POC shows that for the embeddable code to access the user's mic/camera, the host must specify it in an iframe using `allow="microphone; camera"`.
+The host also needs to remove any CSP-related restrictions when serving the embeddable code.

 ### How to run

 1. Start the Host Server